Mirch/rust-aws-lambda-tutorial/README.md

 ### Incoming:
 2. Serverless CRUD operations with Rust on AWS: Part 2 - how to deploy multiple functions with Terraform
 3. Serverless CRUD operations with Rust on AWS: Part 3 - how to interact with other services from Rust

+## Repository structure

+The `./basic-function` folder contains the code for the Rust function developed in the first part of the series.
+The pipeline for deploying this function to AWS can be found in `./github/workflows/basic-function-pipeline.yml`.